Crewkerne railway station: History

+The station was opened on 19 July 1860 when the LSWR opened its Salisbury and Yeovil Railway.
+The main building was designed by Sir William Tite and has been designated as a Grade II listed building.
+A wooden signal box was erected in 1875 on the eastbound platform, just east of the main offices.
 A new signal box was built in 1960 a little to the east of the old one, which was then demolished, located between the old goods shed and the platforms.

-In January 1963 all the lines in the area transferred to the Western Region and on 7 May 1967 the main line was rationalised.
-The 21.5 mi section between Sherborne and was reduced to just a single track, although this has since been shortened to just 16.8 mi between and Chard Junction, where there is a loop, followed by more single track to east of Axminster.
+On 7 May 1967 the 21.5 mi section between and was reduced to just a single track, although this has since been shortened to just 16.8 mi between and Chard Junction, where there is a loop, followed by more single track to east of Axminster.